microsoft/onnxruntime/docs/genai/howto/build-model.md

 To see all available options through `--extra_options`, please use the `help` commands in the `Full Usage` section above.

 ### Config Only
-This scenario is for when you already have your optimized and/or quantized ONNX model and you need to create the config files to run with ONNX Runtime GenAI.
+This scenario is for when you already have your optimized and/or quantized ONNX model and you need to create the config files to run with ONNX Runtime generate() API.
 ```
 # From wheel:
 python3 -m onnxruntime_genai.models.builder -m model_name -o path_to_output_folder -p precision -e execution_provider -c cache_dir_for_hf_files --extra_options config_only=true